bexoft/finalmq/README.md

 After compiling the example server you can start it.

-**Make sure that you not running the helloworld_server and the timer_server at the same time, because they open the same listening ports.**
+**Make sure that you are not running the helloworld_server and the timer_server at the same time, because they open the same listening ports.**